-If you play all seven tiles from your rack on a turn, it's called a Bingo, and it gives you 50 bonus points.
-Serious Scrabble players are always looking for that 50 point bump.
-But short of expanding your vocabulary, which sounds suspiciously like work, how can you make that work for you?
+If you play all seven tiles from your rack in a single turn, it's called a “bingo.”
+And, it gives you 50 bonus points.
+Serious Scrabble players are always looking for that 50-point bingo bump.
+But, short of expanding your vocabulary, which sounds suspiciously like work, how can you make that work for you?

 Play Big, Go Home

-The first tip isn’t just a tip, it’s a whole playing strategy.
+The first tip isn’t just a tip; it’s a whole playing strategy.
 If you can’t play a bingo, don’t play big at all.
-Keep your words short: a reliable maximum is five letters, that’s just long enough to scoop up any worthwhile bonuses, and short enough to deny scoring opportunities to your opponents.
+Stick to short Scrabble words.
+A reliable maximum is five letters.
+That’s just long enough to scoop up any worthwhile bonuses, and short enough to deny scoring opportunities to your opponents.
 When you see the makings of a big word, be patient.
 Let the game play out until you can lay down all seven letters and get that sweet 50 points.

 Hit ‘em on the End